strakam/generals-bots/README.md

 Creating your first agent is very simple.
 - Start by subclassing an `Agent` class just like [`RandomAgent`](./generals/agents/random_agent.py) or [`ExpanderAgent`](./generals/agents/expander_agent.py).
 - Every agent must have a name as it is his ID by which he is called for actions.
-- Every agent must implement `play(observation)` function that takes in `observation` and returns an action as described above.
+- Every agent must implement `play(observation)` function that takes in `observation` and returns an [action](#-action).
-- You can start by copying the [Usage Example](#custom-usage-example) and replacing `agent` with your implementation.
+- You can start by copying the [Usage Example](#usage-example--gymnasium) and replacing `agent` with your implementation.
 - When creating an environment, you can choose out of two `render_modes`:
      - `None` that omits rendering and is suitable for training,
      - `"human"` where you can see the game roll out.
 - Also check `Makefile` that runs examples so you can get a feel for the repo 🤗.

 ## 🎨 Custom maps
 Maps are handled via `Mapper` class.
-You can instantiate the class with desired map properties and it will generate maps with these properties for each run.
+You can instantiate the class with desired map properties, and it will generate maps with these properties for each run.
 ```python
 from generals.env import pz_generals